 Taxes in the US

-The latest proposals on tax reforms in the US have scared a great portion of the US traders.
-New tax rules make it difficult to evade paying your bitcoin taxes.
+The latest proposals on tax reforms in the US have scared a great portion of US traders.
+New tax rules make it difficult to evade paying your Bitcoin taxes.
 Conventionally, bitcoin traders could easily swap from one cryptocurrency to another without paying any taxes.
 With the new tax rules, any trading between cryptocurrencies will be taxable.

 Since the tax rules are still new, cryptocurrency exchanges are yet to provide US-based traders with the forms required to enable taxation.
 At the same time, traders are still trying to analyze the new rules to understand which kind of trading could be exempted from the tax rules.
 Should trading Bitcoins for Bitcoin Cash get taxed?
 Amid such questions, some traders temporarily halted their activities.

-In a way, confusion surrounding the US tax reforms has been blamed on decreasing trading activities by the US-based traders.
+In a way, confusion surrounding the US tax reforms has been blamed on decreasing trading activities by US-based traders.
 However, given that some markets are dominated by countries far away from the US, this theory has not strongly convinced traders in general.

-Effects of the Bearish market to:
+Effects of the Bearish Market to:

 The only investors who are not so much worse off, are long-term traders with no plans to dump their funds any time soon.
 Investors who had plans to make profits off cryptocurrency in the first quarter of the year will now have to wait longer.

-- ICO investments
+- ICO Investments

 The bearish market has had a real effect on ICOs.
 Ethereum is the most used coin by ICO startups.
-The ethereum platform allows startups to build decentralized applications and use smart contracts to execute trades.
-However, as ethereum’s prices go down, some startups have run to ethereum’s competition.
+The Ethereum platform allows startups to build decentralized applications and use smart contracts to execute trades.
+However, as Ethereum’s prices go down, some startups have run to Ethereum’s competition.

 On the upside, the bearish market has reduced the number of traders who buy to dump their coins soon afterward.
-The current crop of traders is only interested investing for the long term, and this will help reduce fluctuations as well.
+The current crop of traders is only interested in investing for the long term, and this will help reduce fluctuations as well.
 Market liquidity may be low at the moment, but soon there will be a balance of trades, and fluctuation will be lower than it was several weeks ago.

 Although the ongoing bearish market has its bundle of benefits, it won’t stop the constant fluctuations associated with cryptocurrencies.
 Altcoins that attract low liquidity will continue to experience high volatility.
-However, major cryptocurrencies like bitcoin and ethereum could soon develop a more stable market.
+However, major cryptocurrencies like Bitcoin and Ethereum could soon develop a more stable market.

 For investors, the current state of the market isn’t likely to affect long-term investors.
 Bitcoin’s bullish trend could get back and other cryptocurrencies will tag along.
 However, nothing is guaranteed in the industry.
 If you plan to invest; exercise caution.
 Research extensively and only invest what you would have no problem losing.